erica-prog/portfolio/README.md

 ## About Me

 Hello!
-I'm Erika Atoma, an aspiring data scientist with a passion for turning data into actionable insights.
+I'm Erika Atoma, an aspiring data scientist passionate about turning data into actionable insights.
 I explore machine learning, data visualization, and statistical analysis.

-Currently, I finished my BSc Economics in the London School of Economics and Political Science.
-Now, I am studying MS in Data Science in the American University, Washington D.C.
+I finished my BSc in Economics at the London School of Economics and Political Science.

+Currently, I am studying MS in Data Science at the American University, Washington D.C.

 ## Projects